General Information about The Belanger School of Nursing

 The Belanger School of Nursing prepares men and women for licensure as a Registered Professional Nurse.
 The program is registered by the New York State Education Department jointly with Schenectady County Community College.
 This hospital-based school awards an Associate in Science degree in Nursing conferred by the Ellis Medicine Board of Trustees.

 To address the increased health care provided in community-based settings, The Belanger School of Nursing curriculum has expanded learning experiences in public health, primary care and community services.
 The majority of content in the curriculum is comprised of nursing courses taught at the nursing school and in clinical areas.
 The required courses in biological and behavioral sciences are provided at Schenectady County Community College.
 Students may complete these requirements at an institution of their choice, however, courses must be comparable in content and credit to the required college courses in the curriculum.

 Many graduates of the School of Nursing choose to begin their nursing careers at Ellis Medicine.

-HEGIS CODE: 5208 The University of the State of New York Education Department, Office of the Professions, 89 Washington Avenue, 2nd Floor, Albany, New York 12234 - 518,474.5851
+New York State Education Department, Office of the Professions, 89 Washington Avenue, Albany, New York 12234 - 518.474.3817

 Non-Discriminatory Policy: The Belanger School of Nursing fully subscribes to all federal and state civil rights laws banning discrimination in higher education.
 No otherwise qualified candidate shall be discriminated against on the basis of age, sex, marital status, religious beliefs, disability, race, color, national or ethnic origin, or political affiliation.